 Payments to directors and key management personnel of the Company include (a) related party transactions with, and (b) remuneration to, directors and key management personnel of the Company.
-As at December 31, 2012, directors and key management personnel of the Company were owed \$20,248 (December 31, 2011 - \$nil) for remuneration.
+As at December 31, 2013, directors and key management personnel of the Company were owed \$95,742 (December 31, 2012 - \$20,248) for remuneration, excluding amounts in (a) above.